 There is a government managed register for TM44 non-domestic accredited energy assessors.

-BCGA responds to many Government consultations, many on environmental matters.
-If you would like to contribute to any current consultations contact the BCGA Office.
+BCGA regularly responds to Government consultations, many on environmental matters.
+If you would like to contribute to current consultations contact the BCGA Office.

 This document provides guidance for BCGA members to assist their customers with compliance on the EC Directive on Integrated Pollution Prevention & Control.
 The Environmental Permitting (England and Wales) Regulations and the Pollution Prevention and Control (Scotland) Regulations implement the Directive in the UK.Go To Download Page

 The UK has implemented the Producer Responsibility Obligations (Packaging Waste) Regulations and the Packaging (Essential Requirements) Regulations (as amended).
 This Guidance Note provides advice on the obligations necessary when procuring refillable steel gas cylinders for companies to comply with these Regulations.Go To Download Page

 Provides guidance on the safe and appropriate actions that should be taken to manage gas cylinders at a waste facility.
 This includes establishing that a cylinder is in a safe condition, any contents are identified and that there is a legal right to carry out any disposal activity.Go To Download Page